Workplace Accommodation Procedures

-- Your supervisor will work with Human Resources or Faculty Relations, as appropriate, to submit your Application to the Accommodations Committee (AC) established by the IAPs, at email@example.com, which will then evaluate your application.
+- Your supervisor will work with Human Resources or Faculty Relations, as appropriate, to submit your Application to the Accommodations Committee (AC) established by the IAPs

 - The IAC meets regularly to review Applications, and may ask you to provide additional information, including supporting documents, to support your Application and/or may consult with you, your manager or supervisor, and/or Human Resources or Faculty Relations, to make a decision on the Application.

 - If you belong to a Union or APSA, and you have chosen to involve your Union or APSA in your Application, the AC may also consult with your Union or APSA representative.